 Plus, Lyca Mobile offers a Pay As You Go service at a rate of 25p per minute, 15p per megabyte of data, and 23p per text.
 However, calls and texts to other UK Lyca Mobile users are free.
 Given that many of its SIM Only bundles only last 30 days or less these are also appropriate for use with Pay As You Go.

-25 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £5.00 a month 50 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £6.50 a month 100 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £10.00 a month Unlimited data UNLIMITED mins UNLIMITED texts 0 Month Contract £15.00 a month
+10 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £2.50 a month 40 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £5.00 a month 80 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £7.50 a month 100 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £10.00 a month Unlimited data UNLIMITED mins UNLIMITED texts 0 Month Contract £12.50 a month

 View All Lycamobile Sim Only Deals